 The benefits of protein are vast as it is literally the second most important element in your body and the structure of protein is incredibly important to how well it will be able to build your body.

-It is your Rock - if you will!
+It is Your Rock - if you will

 And it has been estimated that the human body may have the ability to generate about 2 million different types of proteins - which is astounding!
 The benefits of protein are being able to provide the amino acids that help to maintain your tissues and make new proteins.

-Protein functions as a "Macro-nutrient" which means that your body will need a good amount of this nutrient because protein is an important component of every cell in your body.
+Protein functions as a "macro-nutrient" which means that your body will need a good amount of this nutrient because protein is an important component of every cell in your body.

 The benefits of protein include being important building blocks of your bones, muscles, hair, skin, nails and blood.
 And your body also uses protein to make its enzymes, hormones, antibodies, and neurotransmitters.

 This macro-nutrient repairs and maintains every cell in your body.
 The benefits of protein also control many of the important processes related to your metabolism, body development, healing of wounds, and replenishment of lost blood.

-The most important thing to remember about the benefits of protein - is that it supplies the building blocks called amino acids.
+The most important thing to remember about the benefits of protein is that it supplies the building blocks called amino acids.
+Amino acids are needed

 by your body to make the numerous types of proteins which are necessary for the growth of your body, mind, and spirit.

 Structural proteins include collagen and keratin which are important building blocks for your nails, skin, hair, and your ligaments Functional proteins are responsible for making your hormones, receptor molecules, hemoglobin, antibodies, and vital enzymes.